Thursday, March 1, 2012

 "Respect" (1967) - Aretha Franklin [original by Otis Redding released in 1965]

 Aretha Franklin took Otis Redding's song about a man asking for respect from his woman and turned it on its head, transforming it into an epic feminist anthem.
 The power of Aretha's cover was so undeniable that even Otis had to concede that his version had been usurped by the Queen of Soul.
-The late soul giant famously said, "That little gal done stole my song!"
-And Otis meant that as the highest of compliments to Aretha for making the song her own and taking it to another level.
-And I'm not taking anything away Otis' original version, which is also amazing.
+The late soul giant famously joked, "That little gal done stole my song!"
+And he meant that as the highest of compliments to Aretha for making the song her own and taking it to another level.
+And I'm not taking anything away Otis' original version, which is also incredible.

 Download at Amazon